GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 This is the final integration and application challenge!
-Because the entire database agentic layer—including BigQuery FDW data sync, operational/analytical SQL tools, and MCP Toolbox—has already been securely structured in Challenges 7, 8, and 9, this challenge focuses exclusively on the developer's magic: constructing the conversational guest assistant, vibe-coding a premium web application, and deploying it **locally**.
+Because the entire database agentic layer—including BigQuery data sync, operational/analytical SQL tools, and MCP Toolbox—has already been securely structured in Challenges 7, 8, and 9, this challenge focuses exclusively on the developer's magic: constructing the conversational guest assistant, vibe-coding a premium web application, and deploying it **locally**.

 ![Challenge 10 Architecture](images/challenge10_architecture.png)